Tis' the season for holiday cheer! Every weeknight on @1045CHUMFM, we'll be playing non-stop #ChristmasMusic from 7pm to midnight!

 For 28 years, the magic of Cirque du Soleil has amazed and entertained audiences around the world.
 On December 21, 2012 it will make its on screen debut in 3D.
-‘Cirque du Soleil: Worlds Away’ tell a story of two lovers who travel through dreamlike worlds to find each other.
-The story is told through visual effects, movement and body gestures; however, there is no dialogue.
+‘Cirque du Soleil: Worlds Away’ tells the story of two lovers who travel through dreamlike worlds to find each other.
+The story is told through visual effects, movement and body gestures, but there is no dialogue.
 “The cool thing is it’s a love story so it’s kind of universal and really how do you tell somebody you love them than with your gestures,” says Erica Linz when she sat down with Marilyn.

 By excluding dialogue writer Andrew Adamson remains true to the artistic nature of Cirque du Soleil and its ability to be seen as universal.
 “You have these extraordinary feats of athleticism as well as all these little artistic pieces being married together into this format that is extraordinary...
 It’s a story told with eyes and movement,” describes Linz with passion.